 Salaries for forensic nurses can vary depending on work experience, education level, geographic region, and other factors.
 According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for registered nurses as of May 2019 was $73,300.
 Information from PayScale indicates that a forensic nurse’s annual salary ranged from $59,000 to $89,000 as of January 2021.

 The BLS projects that employment of registered nurses will grow by 7% from 2019 to 2029, exceeding the 4% projected growth rate for all occupations.
 With a nationwide shortage of forensic nurses, the employment outlook for an individual who becomes a forensic nurse appears promising.

 Become Part of the Forensic Nursing Profession

-Individuals looking to fill a critical need in nursing and enhance their expertise can explore Maryville University’s online Master of Science in Nursing program.
+Individuals looking to fill a critical need in nursing and enhance their expertise can explore Maryville University’s MSN degree online.
 Through the program, individuals who wish to pursue a career in forensic nursing can obtain valuable knowledge and skills to set them on a path to achieving their professional goals.
 Take the first brave step on your path toward becoming a forensic nurse today.